rewfergu/notecode/README.md

 # notecode
-A note taking app in react
+A note taking app using react, express, and mongodb